BrianG99/briang99/README.md

 - ⚡ Fun fact: ...
 -->

-I am paraguayan dev, founder of Oré Developers
+I am Paraguayan dev, founder of Oré Developers